pluralsight/lessons-learned/Readme.md

 1. Write in TypeScript.
 If you have an idea for a lesson learned, but it only applies to JavaScript, it doesn't belong here.
 (This one is kind of a rule.)
 1. Also optionally, under your first `describe` add an `it('Link to this test: src/advanced/nameOfTest.test.ts:15)', () => {})` where `nameOfTest` and `15` are replaced with your file name and line number of the top level describe.
 1. Don't leave console.log or other terminal output in your code.

+## Editorial (or lack thereof)

+The intent of this repository was to capture lessons and techniques.
+The fact that a technique is here is not meant to encourage nor discourage the use of a particular technique.
+It is expected that some techniques shown here will be, or are already, replaced by newer language features.
+Since not all environments support the latest language features it is not envisioned that older techniques will be pruned.